 The birth of your baby is one of the most special moments of your life.
 Those little fingers, tiny toes and eyelashes.
 That little face that you have longed to see for 9 months has finally arrived.
 Those first few weeks can pass by in a blur with your baby changing almost right before your eyes.
 Newborn photography is a way to capture the memory of these first few weeks.
 Memories that you can keep for a lifetime.

 Newborns are best photographed at around one week of age (ideally between 6 and 12 days old).
-After this small window of time has passed, newborns lose the ability to curl into the sleepy poses that you see in my portfolio.
+After this small window of time has passed, newborns tend to lose the ability to curl into the sleepy poses that you see in my portfolio.
 For this reason, it's important to book your baby's newborn photo session as early as possible when you are still pregnant.
 Whilst I do my best to fit in last minute bookings, I can't guarantee that I'll be able to fit your baby in during this small window of time.

 Newborns are very unpredictable and require lots of time and attention for feeding and comforting.
 I never rush my newborn sessions and will follow your baby’s lead at all times.
 Typically newborn sessions take between 2 and 3 hours to get a variety of different setups as well as parent, family and sibling images.
 (There is no extra charge for siblings).

 Where do newborn photography sessions take place?
 Do you offer at home sessions?

 All my photography sessions take place at my beautiful baby photo studio in the Sydney Inner West suburb of Balmain.
 At the studio I have a range of internationally sourced props, fabrics, and outfits for your baby to choose from.
 You are also welcome to bring along any special items (such as family heirlooms) that you would like included in your baby's photographs.